bruvellu/cephalic-furrow/3-text/furrow.md

 bilaterians.
 In Drosophila, the head--trunk boundary is demarcated by a deep yet transient invagination that forms during gastrulation---the cephalic furrow.
 Despite being a prominent embryonic trait, the cephalic furrow remains an enigmatic trait of Drosophila gastrulation.
-First, the developmental mechanisms that regulate the cephalic furrow morphogenesis remain poorly understood.
-Second, it is unclear whether the cephalic furrow plays a mechanical role in the complex morphogenetic movements of gastrulation.
+The developmental mechanisms of cephalic furrow morphogenesis and the role this deep invagination plays in gastrulation remain poorly understood.
 Here, we investigate the morphogenesis and developmental role of the cephalic furrow by analyzing known and newly-identified mutants under lightsheet microscopy.

 We find that embryos that fail to initiate the cephalic furrow---*btd* and *eve* mutants---invariably form late ectopic folds at the head--trunk